shastajs/shasta-forms/README.md

 This is a work in progress - There is sparse documentation, no tests, and it's not on npm.
 Use at your own risk while we finish up!

-shasta-forms provides a wrapper around [redux-form](https://github.com/erikras/redux-form) which provides a few nice features:
+`shasta-forms` provides a wrapper around [redux-form](https://github.com/erikras/redux-form) which provides a few nice features:
 - Write jsx form fields with attributes, no outside metadata
 - Validation via [redux-form-schema](https://github.com/Lighthouse-io/redux-form-schema)
 - Automatic error reporting
 - Works with shasta/immutable.js OOTB

-see [redux-form-schema](https://github.com/Lighthouse-io/redux-form-schema) and [validator.js](https://github.com/chriso/validator.js) for validation documentation- simply pass into `Field` jsx
+see [redux-form-schema](https://github.com/Lighthouse-io/redux-form-schema) and [validator.js](https://github.com/chriso/validator.js) for validation documentation; pass directly into `Field` jsx

 ## Install